ocean-ai-data-challenges/dc2-forecasting-global-ocean-dynamics/docs/source/content/quickstart.md

 # Quickstart

-This page gets you from zero to a validated evaluation run in a few minutes.
+This page takes you from setup to a validated evaluation run in a few minutes.

 ---